-Seahawks Sunday roster move tracker: Jazz Ferguson re-signs to practice squad, Marsh and McKissic move on
+Seahawks Sunday roster move tracker: Geno Smith to re-sign, Jazz Ferguson, Jachai Polite added to practice squad, Marsh and McKissic move on

 JAZZ FERGUSON, JACHAI POLITE HEAD LIST OF THOSE SIGNED TO PRACTICE SQUAD

-Receiver Jazz Ferguson and linebacker/rush end Jachai Polite — a third-round pick of the Jets — were among those signed to the Seahawks’ practice squad Sunday.
+Receiver Jazz Ferguson and rush end Jachai Polite — a third-round pick of the Jets out of Florida who was among the surprising players to be waived on Saturday — were among those signed to the Seahawks’ practice squad Sunday.

 Ferguson, who was Seattle’s leading receiver in the preseason, is re-signing to the team’s practice squad after clearing waivers, according to Tom Pelissero of the NFL Network.